-As a result of the analysis of AC 2021-2022, in AC 2022-2023, the target was not met.
-The summer session, with students attending a required on-campus exhibition was successful at creating more lasting communications between students and graduates.
-Those attending the summer session in 2022 did travel to Shreveport, Louisiana to visit with alumni and professional artist, Bill Gingles in his studio and to visit the Norton Museum of Art.
+Analysis: In AC 2022-2023, the target was met.
+The summer session, with students attending a required on-campus exhibition, was successful at creating more lasting communications between students and graduates.
+Those students who attended the summer session in 2022 traveled to Shreveport, Louisiana, to visit with alumni and professional arts Bill Gingles in his studio and the Norton Museum of Art.